openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 Enabling LTI Assignments and Grades services
 ============================================

+The LTI Assignments and Grades service (LTI-AGS) allows LTI tools to send and manage learner grades back to the platform after an activity is completed.

-To set up LTI Assignments and Grades (LTI-AGS) services on a component, follow these steps.
+To set up LTI-AGS services on a component, follow these steps.

 #.
 Locate the unit and LTI component in which you want to enable LTI-AGS functionality.